Designating Course as Service-Learning

 - It is important the all partners have an Educational Affiliation Agreement (good for five years) in place.
-Additionally a program agreement for service-learning will also be needed.
+Additionally a program agreement for engaged-learning will also be needed.
 The center staff will work with the appropriate UTSA departments and community partnering agency to get these documents in place.

 What waivers/liability forms are required?